VR-25/acc/README.md

 # pause_capacity (pc) #
 # Capacity or voltage_now_millivolts at which charging should pause.

+# capacity_sync (cs) #
+# Some devices, notably from the Pixel lineup, have a capacity discrepancy issue between Android and the kernel.
+# capacity_sync forces Android to report the actual battery capacity supplied by the kernel.
+# The discrepancy is usually detected and corrected automatically by accd.
+# This setting overrides the automatic behavior.
+# Besides, it also prevents Android from getting capacity readings below 2%, since some systems shutdown before battery level actually drops to 0%.

 # capacity_mask (cm) #
+# Implies capacity_sync.
-# This forces Android to report "capacity = capacity * (100 / pause_capacity)", effectively masking capacity limits.
+# This forces Android to report "capacity = capacity * (100 / pause_capacity)", effectively masking capacity limits (more like capacity_sync on steroids).
-# It also prevents Android from getting capacity readings below 2% (because some systems shutdown before battery level actually drops to 0%).
+# It also prevents Android from getting capacity readings below 2%, since some systems shutdown before battery level actually drops to 0%.
-# A daemon restart is required after changing this (automated by "acc --set").

 # cooldown_temp (ct) #
 # Temperature (°C) at which the cooldown cycle starts.